 The omitting of words is very common in the Quran.
 This is not a deficiency at all.
 It is evidence to its rhetoric and eloquence.
 Whatever is common knowledge and obvious is omitted for the sake of brevity.
 Furthermore, the omission of such words plays a vital role; it invites man to engage with the Quran and as result, the reciter builds a connection with the Quran to read beyond the text.

 2) Another body of scholars are of the opinion that such phrases are in their literal meaning.
 Allah took oaths upon these creations as this was also the practice of the Arabs.
 So to add extra weight to the message, Allah communicated in a style common to the recipients.

-4) Allah isn’t taking an oath on these creations, instead Allah is summoning these creations to witness what is about to be said.
+4) Another opinion suggests that Allah isn’t taking an oath on these creations, instead Allah is summoning these creations to witness what is about to be said.
 The sole purpose is to show mankind the submission and humbleness of creations far greater than them, so what stops them from submitting?
 These creations readily stand witness and accept the words of Allah.
 (Kashful Baari 2/515)

-For example Allah says in Surah an-Najm, “By the star when it descends.”
+c) Oaths upon the consequences of the actions of Allah.
+For example, Allah says in Surah an-Najm, “By the star when it descends.”